top of page

-In 1974 Ken and Marie sold their interest in the business to D’Arcy and Margaret and their two sons Jim and Jeff.
-The business continued to expand and held up to 8% of the national supermarket sales of prunes at one stage.
+In 1974 Ken and Marie sold their interest in the business to a new partnership of D’Arcy and Margaret and their two sons Jim and Jeff.
+The partners continued to expand and held up to 8% of the national supermarket sales of prunes at one stage.

 By 1990 only ten dried prune packers were left in Australia.
 During the 1990’s the effects of imported prunes started to cause problems within the Australian market.
 The 1990’s was a period of great change and saw the number of packers fall to just five.

 With retirement of D’arcy and the death of Margaret Granger the business moved to the third generation with Jim and Jeff becoming the only partners in the JC Granger & Sons business during 2006.

-From the mid 1970’s Jeff Granger commenced to represent the business and industry growers on the Dried Fruits, Board, the Australian Dries Fruits Association and marketing companies.
+From the mid 1970’s Jeff Granger commenced to represent the business and industry growers on the Dried Fruits, Board, the Australian Dried Fruits Association and marketing companies.

-The 1990's saw the eventual closed of Regulatory Boards and the opening of the market on a far more competitive basis.
-This put further pressure on packers and eventually only three packers remained Australia wide of which J C Granger and Sons was the smallest.
+In the 1990's Regulatory Boards were abolished and the market became far more competitive.
+This put further pressure on packers and eventually only three prune packers remained in Australia.

 From the commencement of the business there have been only three people who have controlled the quality of the products produced by the business, James Charles Granger, D’Arcy James Granger and James Alan Granger.

-In order to survive in a hostile market place J C Granger and Sons decided to divest themselves of their supermarket business and the JCG Brand to concentrate on Food Service and Catering business and also to expand their existing manufactured or value added range of products.
+In order to survive in a hostile market place J C Granger and Sons decided to divest themselves of their supermarket business and the much cherished JCG Brand to concentrate on Food Service and Catering business and also to expand their existing manufacturing or value added range of products.
 This business is conducted under the Gourmet Farm and the Just Prunes brand names

-The period from 1990 to 2008 has been the most difficult and testing period for the Australian prune industry.
-Although the three prune packers still remain in 2010, J C GRANGER and SONS is the only one that is still under original ownership.
+The period from 1990 to 2008 was the most difficult and testing period for the Australian prune industry.
+Although the three prune packers still remain in 2020, J C GRANGER and SONS is the only one that is still under original ownership.

-In 2010, most of the orchards at J C Granger and Sons were bulldozed because of the effects of the drought leaving only about two thousand trees that are all under twenty years of age.
+In 2010, most of the orchards at J C Granger and Sons were bulldozed because of the effects of the drought leaving only about two thousand trees that were all under twenty years of age.
 Replanting was commenced immediately however these new trees did not survive and were also bulldozed.
 The business now share farms two orchards and about 3,000 of its own trees.

 J C Granger and Sons has survived only by constantly changing its business focus to concentrate on the areas of production in which they specialize.
-The range of products which commenced at just one product in 1926 expanded to over thirty by 1980 and in 2010 has been reduced to about 12 products.
+The range of products which commenced at just one product in 1926 expanded to over thirty by 1980 and has now been scaled back to just four products with one imported product.

 Current production included prunes in bulk, in steel cans, in plastic pails and in glass bottles and jars.

-The big challenge now is to try to get the business past the 100 year mark.
+The big challenge to get the business past the 100 year mark has been and gone.